Derrickpope1/Portfolio/README.md

 ## Python
 I wrote this Python code for a project to show where the probabilities converge for different bets in a Craps game.

+I wanted to show a little bit of everything in this project.
+This project shows my familiarity with Jupyter Notebooks, HTML, imbedding images, matplotlib, probability, and basic Python coding.

 ## SAS
 I wrote this SAS code to determine the statistical significance between graduation and retention rates of on- and off-campus students.